Fire Alarm Battery Testing and Replacement Schedules

 Annual Load Testing (The Real Test)

+Annual load testing is the only way to confirm that batteries can sustain the system during a real power failure.
+Visual inspection cannot detect internal degradation.
 NFPA 72 Section 14.6.3 requires annual load testing.
 Technician simulates power loss by disconnecting building power.
 System switches to battery backup.
 Technician measures voltage under load (while alarm system is running).
 System must maintain minimum voltage for the specified duration.
 Critical to confirm batteries can handle a real power failure.

 What happens during load test: building power is temporarily disconnected (pre-planned with building).
 Alarm panel displays battery backup status.
 Batteries must sustain voltage to keep system operational.
 Takes 15 to 30 minutes per test.
 System is returned to normal power operation.